 Downtown: Downtown Houston feels extremely corporate and business-like.
 If you aren’t comfortable seeing oil tycoons in suits hobnob it at Starbucks all day, then this might not be the district for you.
 Downtown also shuts down around 10pm—there aren’t too many late night or 24-hour spots for you party animals.
 If you want nightlife, you’ll have to head west to Midtown or Washington.
 That said, the area affectionately known as EaDo (“East Downtown”) has some wonderful surprises, including some of the best Chinese buffets in town… $550/month for an historic one-bedroom in EaDo.
 Compare that with studio lofts in the CBD: upwards of $1000/month!

 The Heights: A wonderfully diverse and historic neighborhood (master-planned in 1891, it features Victorian mansions alongside quaint single-family homes), the Heights enjoys great access to major freeways: I-10, which will take you into the CBD or west to Katy; and I-45, which will take you north to the airport or the Woodlands.
-Professional folks too poor to live in Midtown plus young families give the Heights a laid-back feel.
+Professional folks who can’t afford to live in Midtown plus young families give the Heights a laid-back feel.
 Nicer one-bedroom apartments will top out at $1000/month.
 Look for a two- or three-bedroom Victorian and you’ll save $200-$300/month per head.

 West University: Named for Rice University’s majestic presence, this area boasts an impressive number of museums (concentrated in the aptly named “Museum District”), Hermann Park (the only real rival to Memorial Park), and the Houston Zoo.
 The driftwood-framed Ginger Man in Rice Village shopping center is arguably the best beer bar in town.
 Two-bedroom apartments with hardwood floors run $1300/month and up; a little more than half that for only one bedroom.
 Expect covered parking in this neighborhood.
 (But if not, don’t fret: there are so many trees you’ll be fine on the street.)

 Between 610 and the Beltway: The graphically tubular zone between the Loop and Beltway 8 (also called the Sam Houston Tollway) is the first legitimately “suburban” area after one leaves central Houston.
-These communities are oftentimes still historic—picture wide, oak-lined streets and large porches—but safer and more spread out.
+These communities are oftentimes still historic—picture wide, oak-lined streets and large porches—but more spread out.
 The sacrifice one makes in moving OTL is that city feel: there are definitely highly-trafficked commercial districts (the Galleria in Woodway is a prime example), but they’re more likely to be massive malls amidst a moat of parking possibilities than ye olde main street.
 Here are a few neighborhoods OTL you’d best be acquainted with.

 Memorial: As you travel west along I-10, the communities on either side of the freeway are broken up into independent incorporated “villages”: Bunker Hill, Piney Point, Hunter’s Creek, Hedwig.
-Children in these neighborhoods attend the prestigious Memorial High School (thereby giving the area its name).
 The Houston Country Club imparts an appropriate aura to this region.
 It’s where the “good ol’ boys” reside. $450-$600/month for efficiency one-bedrooms, higher for luxury apartments closer to the Galleria.

 Aldine: A good choice if you’re going to be spending most of your weekends (or weekdays, for that matter) at George Bush Intercontinental Airport, which stretches north of the Beltway but is easily accessed from Aldine.
-This super-cheap area (you get what you pay for, remember) offers one-bedrooms for $500/month max.
+This very inexpensive area (you get what you pay for, remember) offers one-bedrooms for $500/month max.
 Add $100/month for another room.